actris-cloudnet/dataportal-docs/api/data-upload.md

 }
 ```

-To distinguish Halo doppler lidar co and cross files, use `tags`:
+Tags are used to distinguish files with the same filename such as co and cross
+files from Halo doppler lidar:

 ```json
 {
   "measurementDate": "2022-01-01",